-Let me first start with some medical information about methadone and methadone clinics and then discuss the possibilities/probabilities with your family member.
+Lets first start with some medical information about methadone and methadone clinics and then discuss the possibilities/probabilities with this method of medically assisted recovery.

-Methadone has been used for over 50 years here and in Europe (initially in Belgium and the Netherlands, I believe) for heroin addiction and also for opioid addiction.
+Methadone has been used for over 50 years here and in Europe for heroin addiction and also for opioid addiction.
 It is quite effective when used correctly in this way.

 The FDA oversees drugs in the USA and in 1970 released the following schedules under the Controlled Substance Act (CSA) which organizes drugs (prescription) into five groups based on risk or harm.
 The drugs with highest risk and no counterbalancing benefit are banned from medical practice; these are schedule one drugs.
 These have no currently accepted medical use and include drugs such as heroin, LSD, marijuana, ecstasy and Quaaludes (the drug Bill Cosby is currently in the news for giving to women and then having sex with them).
 Schedule two drugs include narcotics like Dilaudid, Percocet, Oxycontin, oxycodone, opium, morphine, codeine and Methadone.
 Schedule five at the bottom of the list includes codeine cough syrup.

 When used correctly, methadone, which is longer acting then heroin and short-acting narcotics (like Percocet, Oxycodone) can help someone not crave the high of heroin and can help them regain a life of sorts.
 It can also relieve pain as the other narcotics can.